 Yes, it’s Safe to Have Eye Surgery in 2020

 Advances in technology have made already safe and successful procedures like cataract surgery and LASIK safer than ever.
-Cataract surgery and LASIK enjoy impressive track records.
+Both types of eye surgery enjoy impressive track records.

 In fact, more than two million men and women undergo cataract surgery every year, making it one of the most common and most successful medical procedures in the U.S. today.
 And at Collins Vision, we are pleased to offer laser cataract surgery.
 This advanced approach improves the precision of many key surgical steps and customizes the procedure to provide the opportunity for more desirable visual outcomes and potentially make cataract surgery simpler, with fewer complications and faster recovery.

-And LASIK?
 This is the most popular form of vision correction surgery in the world!
 It’s generally very safe and effective, with very few side effects or downtime.
-From our state-of-the-art laser platforms and diagnostic tools to the experience of our surgeon, there’s never been a better time in history to have LASIK at Collins Vision than today.
+From our state-of-the-art laser platforms and diagnostic tools to the experience of our experienced LASIK surgeon, there’s never been a better time in history to have LASIK at Collins Vision than today.